Gunnar10/Gunnar10.github.io/_posts/2023-10-11-Project-2-post.md

 # Findings

-What I found was the Montreal Canadiens seem to be on of the best teams in hockey history due to their number of Cup wins and their win percentage over the years.
-Although, the Montreal Canadiens seem to be very good, I included the Carolina Hurricanes
-in the project since I am from NC and I determined they also seem like a decent team due to their above average win percentage, and they have won one cup so I will pull from the Hurricanes if I start watching Hockey.
+What I found was the Montreal Canadiens seem to be one of the best teams in hockey history due to their number of Cup wins and their win percentage over the years.
+Although, the Montreal Canadiens seem to be very good, I included the Carolina Hurricanes in the project since I am from NC and I determined they also seem like a decent team due to their above average win percentage, and they have won one cup so I will pull from the Hurricanes if I start watching Hockey.

 # Issues